-6.51 This project provides the Army with equipment to undertake special operations.
+6.11 This project provides the Army with equipment to undertake special operations.

-6.52 Army special operations capabilities have utility in meeting a range of Government defence policy objectives and also in supporting policing operations in New Zealand and the South Pacific.
+6.12 Army special operations capabilities have utility in meeting a range of the Government's defence policy objectives and also in supporting policing operations in New Zealand and the South Pacific.

-- 6.53 This project has links to the following capabilities: - Light Operational Vehicles (Special Forces variant) - Land intelligence surveillance reconnaissance - NZDF helicopter capability - C-130 upgrade/replacement
+6.13 This project has links to the following capabilities:

+- Light Operational Vehicles (Special Forces variant) - Land Intelligence Surveillance Reconnaissance - NZDF Helicopter Capability - C-130 Life Extension